neeraj9/SignalBlocks/readme.md

-    serialize (convert buffer to serial data, or send one-by-one to the connected peer) downsample (filter data to down-sample input stream of data) upsample (filter data to up-sample the input stream and insert 0s) - TODO
+    serialize (convert buffer to serial data, or send one-by-one to the connected peer) downsample (filter data to down-sample input stream of data) upsample (filter data to up-sample the input stream and insert 0s) - TODO duplicator - duplicate the input into multiple outputs splitter - split a N dimmention vector to scalar which goes out to N output blocks.
+    ordinalconverter - learn automatically and convert from string to integer, where the id are automatically generated based on inputs and continuously increases as new text strings are encountered.
+It takes simple c++ string as input and unsigned long as output (so its a MixedPort).

 ## TODO